wp-plugins/events-manager-extended/readme.txt

 * Bugfix: canceled registrations reported the wrong number of seats cancelled in the mail
 * Bugfix: fix a mysql warning which wasn't one when updating a location without changing anything (wpdb->update returns 0 because 0 rows changed)
 * Bugfix: for the delete booking form, name of wordpress logged in users wasn't pre-filled
+* Bugfix: fixing a bug with quotes in category names